aleaxit/gmpy/docs/overview.rst

     license() returns the gmpy2 license information.

 **mp_limbsize(...)**
-    mp_limbsize() returns the number of bits per limb used by the GMP or MPIR library.
+    mp_limbsize() returns the number of bits per limb used by the GMP library.

 **mp_version(...)**
-    mp_version() returns the version of the GMP or MPIR library.
+    mp_version() returns the version of the GMP library.

 **mpc_version(...)**
     mpc_version() returns the version of the MPC library.